 BIO-120 Biology, Health & Society

 Introduces the basic principles, terms, and technologies needed to understand the role of biology in our lives.
 This course centers around answering questions in healthcare and in contemporary society, using the application of biological knowledge.
 Study skills for mastering college biology are also taught.
 Three lectures and one co-curricular skills workshop per week.
 Counts as a non-lab science course.
 This course does not satisfy any of the requirements for a major in biology.
+(Offered on an occasional basis)